mattehalen/Scheduled-countdown/README.md

     2. [Main Window] - Fixed Bug where Save Port button didn't work after removing choose IP from selection of ip addresses.
 ## Alpha V.0.0.2 [2021-01-29]
     1. [Main Window] - start_server & stop_server now toggles between hidden and shown to prevent double pressing and to easier show if server is started or not.
     2. [/Admin - User-tab] - now lets you add and delete users.
-Users can then enter there page on url /users/"yourname" example /user/mathias.
+Users can then enter there page on url /users/"your-name" example /user/mathias.
     3. [/users/xxx] -
-       1. [Save - button] - Save the cuelist in users.json
+       1. [Save - button] - Save the cue-list in users.json
-       2. [Add new row - button] - Adds a new row to the cuelist with the title "Added Cue"
+       2. [Add new row - button] - Adds a new row to the cue-list with the title "Added Cue"
        3. [TimeCode is ON - button] - TBA
-       4. [Hide Rows ON/OFF - button] - If TimeCode is runing and rows are hidden you can push this to un hide All.
-Good when Captureing TC on rows.
+       4. [Hide Rows ON/OFF - button] - If TimeCode is running and rows are hidden you can push this to un hide All.
+Good when Capturing TC on rows.
-    4. [Alert] - Now works on /watch and /countdown and /users/"yourname"
+    4. [Alert] - Now works on /watch and /countdown and /users/"your-name"
-    5. [/admin - Alert - tab] - Added alertTime så you can chose how long the Alert should last.
+    5. [/admin - Alert - tab] - Added alertTime so you can chose how long the Alert should last.
 ## Alpha V.0.0.1 [2021-01-26]
     1. Rebuild of back-end - https://github.com/mukeshkmr776
-    2. Implemanting Electron for dist
+    2. Implementing Electron for dist
     3. Creating SC-module for the clock & countdown part.

 ## BUGS
-    1. Auto Reset needs a delay of X when starting a number eirlier. exemple - if show should start at 12:00 and we start at 11:55 with the help of offsetMinus and Auto Reset is enabled this will cause the coutdown to run again after the reset because the Auto Reset is triggerd at the end of countUp.
+    1. Auto Reset needs a delay of X when starting a number earlier. example - if show should start at 12:00 and we start at 11:55 with the help of offsetMinus and Auto Reset is enabled this will cause the countdown to run again after the reset because the Auto Reset is triggered at the end of countUp.
     2. () Windows Store Version - Scheduled Countdown Alpha V.0.0.5 - GIVES ERROR - Unhandled exception at 0x00007FF7AD1ACA5C in Scheduled-Countdown.exe: 0xC0000005: Access violation writing location 0x0000000000000000.
     3. (X) - [iOS] - APN - Sometimes the devidetoken ends with a ")".
-This make the send function fail and the device with ")" will not recive Push.
+This make the send function fail and the device with ")" will not receive Push.

 ## Known limitations
     1. [/Admin - Overview-tab] Buttons is not connected yet after back-end rebuild.
-May not need this anymore due to rebuild of 5mincountdown page.
+May not need this anymore due to rebuild of 5min countdown page.
     2. [/Admin - User-tab] - IN PROGRESS
     3. [/Admin - Settings-tab] - Sometimes when saving midi_interface_ID the change only take affect after a restart of the APP.
     4. [APN] - Sends notifications to all iOS devices.
 Even if not connected to the same network.
-This means that an APP runing "at home" send notifications to people at work.
+This means that an APP running "at home" send notifications to people at work.

 # Websites I got code from
     - https://github.com/nexe/nexe